-(i) Neither duration or temporary nature of the manufacturing activity nor mobility of the equipment determine whether a manufacturing operation exists.
+(i) Neither duration or temporary nature of the manufacturing activity nor mobility of the equipment alone determine whether a manufacturing operation exists.
 For example, operations using portable saw mills or rock crushing equipment are considered "manufacturing operations" if the activity in which the person is engaged is manufacturing.
 Rock crushing equipment that deposits material onto a roadway is not used in a manufacturing operation because this is a part of the constructing activity, not a manufacturing activity.
-Likewise, a concrete mixer used at a construction site is not used in a manufacturing operation because the activity is constructing, not manufacturing.
+Likewise, a batch plant or concrete mixer temporarily located near or used at a construction site for purposes of servicing a construction contract is not used in a manufacturing operation because the activity is constructing, not manufacturing.
 Other portable equipment used in nonmanufacturing activities, such as continuous gutter trucks or trucks designed to deliver and combine aggregate, or specialized carpentry tools, do not qualify for the same reasons.